tliutony/OpenDSA/RST/en/MHC/loopsIteration.rst

         System.out.println(i);
     }

-Recall that the ``range`` function provides you with a wide variety of options for controlling the value of the loop variable.
+In Python, the ``range`` function provides you with a wide variety of options for controlling the value of the loop variable.

 ::